Last Updated on

 Written by Erin

-Tahoe unfortunately is not light on the pocket.
+Tahoe, unfortunately, is not light on the pocket.
 For the cheapest accommodation you can stay 45 minutes out in Reno, Nevada at one of their many casinos for under US $50/night.
 If you want to be closer to the lake and book in advance the Stateline casinos on the Nevada/California border have some great deals.
-Otherwise get a group of friends together and rent a place around Tahoe City on Airbnb.
-Brave enough and traveling solo or in a small group?
+Otherwise, get a group of friends together and rent a place around Tahoe City on Airbnb.
+Brave enough and travelling solo or in a small group?
 I love Couchsurfing and there are a few hosts in the area.

 My absolute favourite place is Tahoe House.
 Located just after the ‘Y’ heading towards the West Shore, you will find the best coffee, baked items and friendly faces at affordable prices.
 Don’t be turned off by the queue it always moves fast.

 A hidden gem known mainly by locals is The Burrito Window.
 Marked only by an A-frame sign by the Thai restaurant are the fattest, juiciest burritos.

 Things to do in North lake Tahoe

 Get outside!
 Visit in the summertime and Tahoe is an adventure-lovers paradise.
 Hiking, biking, rock-climbing, wake-boarding, SUPing you name it, you can do it.
 Hiking trails range from 10 minutes to overnight backpacking trips.
 Head to Eagle Rock after Sunnyside for a short 10-minute climb and be met with incredible lake views.
 Pack the mountain bike and head to the famous Flume Trail or go to Northstar’s Bike Park.

 More inclined for some relaxation?
 Whale Beach (pictured) is generally quiet as there is a small hike down involved but well worth every step.
 Don’t forget your camera and a picnic lunch so you never have to leave.